muarshad01/DeepSeek/Notes/lecture24_notes.md

-[Music]
-0:05
-Hello everyone and welcome to this lecture in the build deepseek from scratch series.
-Today we are going to 0:13 understand exactly how deepseek implemented multi-token prediction.
-In 0:18 the previous lecture we took a look at introduction to multi-token prediction and how it differs from single token 0:25 prediction.
-We saw that in multi-token prediction when we focus on one input token we generate multiple prediction 0:33 tokens instead of just one prediction token.
-And we also saw why is multi-token prediction useful.
-In 0:40 particular, we looked at four major reasons.
-The first is that multi-token prediction leads to densification of 0:46 training signals.
-Second, it leads to improved data efficiency.
-It leads to 0:51 better planning.
-And uh finally it leads to a higher inference speed.
-We also saw that deepseek used 0:59 multi-token prediction gains only during the pre-training process and during inference deepseek just used single 1:06 token prediction.
+* __Note__: DeepsSeek used MTP gains only during the pre-training process.
+During inference, DeepSeek just used STP.

 Now although multi-token prediction looks simple like it just predicting multiple tokens 1:12 instead of one token.
 There are a number of different intricacies which we need to understand.
 For example, if you take 1:20